clokam13/nodejs-mongodb-tutorial/README.md

 You can start off by cloning [**this repository**](https://github.com/clokam13/nodejs-api-tutorial) using `git clone`.

-The next step will be to create your Database and Table in MySQL.
+The next step will be to create your Database and Collection in Mongo DB.

 You can follow the steps [**here**](https://www.mongodb.com/docs/manual/administration/install-community/) to install Mongo DB Community.